software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 ENTRYPOINT ["java","-jar","quizzer.jar"]
 ```

 In the `Dockerfile` we generate a [JAR file](https://en.wikipedia.org/wiki/JAR_(file_format)) for the project and start the application using the JAR file.
 The name of the JAR file is specified by the `artifactId` and the `version` properties in the `pom.xml` file.
-They should be the following:
+Set the values of these properties as the following so that the JAR file's name matches the one in the `Dockerfile`:

 ```xml
 <artifactId>quizzer</artifactId>